 In total, these 2,500 infected apps have been downloaded more than 203 million times in the App Store, reports Motherboard.

 An employer mentioned that “China represents 55 per cent of customers and 66 per cent of downloads,” also referring to the “XcodeGhost” malware.

 According to more internal Apple emails, about 18 million affected users were based in the US.

-Several developers downloaded the infected Xcode because Apple’s servers were slow, so they looked for alternative download links, the report said.
+The report said that several developers downloaded the infected Xcode because Apple’s servers were slow, so they looked for alternative download links.

 Even popular apps like ‘Angry Birds 2′ were affected.
-As soon as the malware was identified, Apple asked developers to immediately recompile their apps with a genuine version of Xcode, it added.
+As soon as the malware was identified, Apple asked developers to immediately recompile their apps with a genuine Xcode.